freaklabs/chibiArduino/README.rst

 void chibiRegWrite(byte addr, byte data)
 ----------------------------------------

 Usage: Writes the specified data to the radio’s register at the address specified.
-In normal opera- tion, this will probably not be used but can be used if the user wants to experiment with differ- ent register settings for the radio.
+In normal operation, this will probably not be used but can be used if the user wants to experiment with different register settings for the radio.

 ::